brooth/far.vim/README.md

 Interative `F` like `Farr`.

 #### :Fardo [params]
 Runs the replacement task.
+The shortcut for it is `s` (substitute).

 #### :Farundo [params]
 Undo the recurrent replacement.
+The shortcut for it is `u` (undo).

 #### :Refar [params]
 Change `Far`/`Farp` params.